-- We’ll then continue to Kow Ata, a natural underground thermal lake and a popular weekend escapade among the busy citizens of Ashgabat, who flock here to enjoy the therapeutic attributes of the holy waters.
+We’ll first stop at the village of Geokdepe to visit the incongruously large French-built Saparmurat Haji Mosque and then continue to Kow Ata, a natural underground thermal lake and a popular weekend escapade among the busy citizens of Ashgabat, who flock here to benefit from the therapeutic attributes of the holy waters.

 DAY 4 - Balkanabat

-- Early in the morning we'll enjoy a quick tour around the village and then continue to Serdar, a rather anonymous and yet surprisingly pleasant Turkmen backcountry town, and the starting point to visit the otherworldly Karakala Mountains.
+Early in the morning we'll enjoy a cultural tour around Nokhur and then continue to Serdar, a rather anonymous and yet surprisingly pleasant Turkmen backcountry town, and the starting point to visit the secluded hamlets and towns of the Hasardag Mountains.

-- In the afternoon we'll eventually arrive in Balkanabat, a quintessentially Soviet melancholic town lost in the barren badlands of western Turkmenistan.
+We’ll take a detour up to Kara-Kala, a Soviet-era urban construct built along the fast-flowing Sumbar river, before eventually descending again to the plains towards Balkanabat, a quintessentially Soviet melancholic town lost in the barren badlands of western Turkmenistan.

 DAY 5/6 - Turkmenbashi